 The shelter in place restrictions imposed by the federal and state governments have resulted in historic increases in the level of unemployment and the imposition of forbearance restrictions on lenders and servicers such as the Company's mortgage company subsidiary, Aurora.
-The Company is not yet able to estimate the likely number of borrowers on loans serviced by Aurora that will take advantage of the forbearance programs.
+As of September 30, 2020, 8.4% of borrowers on loans serviced by Aurora are reflected as being in an active forbearance program with 27.4% of those borrowers continuing to make their regularly scheduled monthly payment.

-The Company continued to reduce the leverage on its portfolio during the second quarter by judiciously selling Agency RMBS in its portfolio thereby reducing the amount of its RMBS from \$1,557.2 million at March 31, 2020 to \$1,524.9 million at June 30, 2020.
-The Company continues to hold an increased amount of unrestricted cash due to the uncertainty surrounding the reopening of the economy and the continued spread of COVID-19.
+The Company continues to meet all of the margin calls received.
+In order to rebuild the Company's liquidity and to reduce the leverage employed by the Company, the Company undertook sales of Agency RMBS in its portfolio reducing the amount of its assets from \$2,347.1 million at December 31, 2019 to \$1,557.2 million at March 31, 2020 and \$1,524.9 million at June 30, 2020.
+Although the Company has not continued to reduce its assets, the Company continues to hold an increased amount of unrestricted cash due to the uncertainty surrounding the reopening of the economy and the continued spread of COVID-19.
 The Company completed the sale of its portfolio of Ginnie Mae MSRs back to Freedom Mortgage at June 30, 2020.
 The sale was the result of a strategic decision and was not related to the forbearance programs instituted by the Agencies.
 Based on information currently available to the Company, the Company continues to believe that it will be able to satisfy all of its servicing obligations in 2020.